How does Spark relate to Apache Hadoop?

 Spark is a fast and general processing engine compatible with Hadoop data.
 It can run in Hadoop clusters through YARN or Spark's standalone mode, and it can process data in HDFS, HBase, Cassandra, Hive, and any Hadoop InputFormat.
 It is designed to perform both batch processing (similar to MapReduce) and new workloads like streaming, interactive queries, and machine learning.

 How large a cluster can Spark scale to?

 Many organizations run Spark on clusters of thousands of nodes.
-The largest cluster we are know has 8000.
+The largest cluster we know has 8000 of them.
 In terms of data size, Spark has been shown to work well up to petabytes.
 It has been used to sort 100 TB of data 3X faster than Hadoop MapReduce on 1/10th of the machines, winning the 2014 Daytona GraySort Benchmark, as well as to sort 1 PB.
 Several production workloads use Spark to do ETL and data analysis on PBs of data.